 Artificial Intelligence continues to bring incremental benefits to human life.
-As per the Mckinsey report, Artificial Intelligence is set to add $ 13 Trillion to the global economy by 2030 which is about 16% of the total global share.
-Notwithstanding the tangible and monetary benefits, AI has various shortfall and problems which inhibits its large scale adoption.
-The problems include Safety, Trust, Computation Power, Job Loss concern, etc.
+According to the Mckinsey report, Artificial Intelligence projects to contribute $13 trillion to the global economy by 2030, accounting for approximately 16% of the global share.
+Notwithstanding the tangible and monetary benefits, AI has various shortfall and problems which inhibits its large-scale adoption.
+The Artificial Intelligence Problems include Safety, Trust, Computation Power, Job Loss concerns, etc.

 Major Problems Associated with Artificial Intelligence

-The following are a few of the major problems associated with Artificial Intelligence and its possible solutions.
+The following are a few major problems associated with Artificial Intelligence and its possible solutions.

 1. Job Loss Problem

-Job loss concerns related to Artificial Intelligence has been a subject of numerous business cases and academic studies.
+Job loss concerns related to Artificial Intelligence have been the subject of numerous business cases and academic studies.
 As per an Oxford Study, more than 47% of American jobs will be under threat due to automation by the mid-2030s.
-As per the World Economic Forum, Artificial Intelligence automation will replace more than 75 million jobs by 2022.
+According to the World Economic Forum, Artificial Intelligence automation will replace over 75 million jobs by 2022.
 Some of the figures are even more daunting.
-As per another Mckinsey report, AI-bases robots could replace 30% of the current global workforce.
-As per the AI expert and Venture Capitalist Kai-Fu Lee, 40% of the world jobs will be replaced by AI-based bots in the next 10-15 years.
-Low income and low skilled workers will be the worst hit by this change.
-As the AI becomes smarter by the day even the High paid, High skill workers, become more vulnerable to job losses as, given the high cost of skilled workers, the companies get better margins by automating their work.
-However, these issues related to Job loss and wages can be addressed by focussing on the following measures.
+According to another Mckinsey report, AI-based robots could replace 30% of the global workforce.
+As per the AI expert and Venture Capitalist Kai-Fu Lee, 40% of the world’s jobs will be replaced by AI-based bots in the next 10-15 years.
+Low-income and low-skilled workers will be the worst hit by this change.
+As AI becomes smarter by the day, even the High paid, High skilled workers become more vulnerable to job losses as, given the high cost of skilled workers, the companies get better margins by automating their work.
+However, these issues related to Job loss and wages can be addressed by focusing on the following measures.